Back Pain Treatment

 - Loss of height

 Often irreversible.
 Treatment may provide symptomatic relief only.

 - Bone fusion, constant pain, and discomfort

 - Permanent loss of height

 - Physical and mental weakness and disability are evident

 Chiropractic is the only health profession trained in the detection, location, and correction of subluxations; and is the natural approach to healing the root of your back pain.
 The procedure used to correct the misaligned bone is called an adjustment.
 There are many chiropractic techniques, but Dr. Langford’s laser-assisted chiropractic treatment combines the most advanced, accurate technologies to safely and quickly restore your health.

 Procedures take just a few minutes and cause no discomfort or “crack” often associated with manual adjustments.
 The muscles connected to subluxated vertebrae get used to their positions and have a tendency to pull the bone back out of place.
 Therefore, it may take several adjustments before your spine settles into its proper alignment.
 Many factors affect the length of treatment, including the overall condition of your health, how long you have had your back pain condition, and how well you follow recommendations during treatment.

 Experience Relief from Back Pain

 Safe, effective chiropractic care can provide the lasting relief you need from debilitating back pain.
-Call us at (619) 585‐3611 or contact us online to schedule a consultation with Dr. Langford.
+Contact us online to schedule a consultation with Dr. Langford.